Children's Comprehensive Bible Question Quiz

 c.
 John.

 a.
-Matthew was a tax collector for Rome.
+Matthew worked as a tax collector for Rome.

 -